weskempa-liferay/react-loan-calculator/README.md

   * Delivery Method B - Use as separate React App (Make sure to set the CORs Policy to support this approach if on a separate domain)
-  * Delivery Method C - Remote App's iFrame
+  * Delivery Method C - Remote App's iFrame (Make sure to set the CORs Policy to support this approach if on a separate domain)

 ![Component Outcomes 3](./screenshots/img-3.png)